binipringle/dh-in-prison/_texts/7-conclusion.md

 ---
 layout: narrative
-title: 6.
-Maintenance and sustainability
+title: 7.
+Conclusion
 author:
-editor:
+editor: Sabina Pringle
-source:
+source: M.A. in Digital Humanities capstone project.
+The Graduate Center - CUNY.
+May 2020
 ---

 There will be a new section here.
 Think of hosting.